starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 If you have trouble installing recent Wine versions on a Debian-based distro due to missing faudio, see [this link](https://www.linuxuprising.com/2019/09/how-to-install-wine-staging-development.html).

-> [!caution]
-> We cannot guarantee that the alternative installation methods listed below will work or perform well.
->
-> The recommended installation method is to follow our [Quick Start Guide](Quick-Start-Guide).
->
-> If you proceed with an alternative installation method below, please be aware that not many members of our community use these methods.
-We may not be able to provide support for these installations if something isn't working right.

 ### Proton Installation

 1. Install Open Wine Components [umu-launcher](https://github.com/Open-Wine-Components/umu-launcher/releases/latest)